CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2A - Orbits.md

  T = \sqrt{\frac{4 \pi^2 a^3}{G(M_1 + M_2)}}. \tag{16}
 ```
 Where $a$ is the sum of the two semi-major axes.

+Note that period is always positive if the motion is prograde, and negative if the motion is retrograde.

 #### Example 3
 <div align="center">
 <table>